 Avoiding spicy food is also a good idea.
 You may love your snacks flaming hot, but spices like chillies irritate the nasal passages which not only feels uncomfortable but can cause sneezing or swelling.
 Be sure to read about important details before getting a nose job.

 Attend Your Scheduled Post-Operative Appointments

-You’ll have a couple of appointments scheduled with us, so Dr. Kallman can monitor your recovery.
+You’ll have a couple of appointments scheduled with us, so Dr. Kallman, Miami’s best rhinoplasty and nose job plastic surgeon can monitor your recovery from closed rhinoplasty or open rhinoplasty.
 On day 6, we’ll remove two small sutures and your cast, then share instructions to follow from that point on.

 We’ll schedule a second to follow up appointment roughly 14 days.
 After that, you’re free to come see us whenever you like!
 Some people visit to say hello and take post-op pictures years down the road because they quickly get back to enjoying life with their new look.

 Even if you’re feeling great and everything’s on track, we recommend you keep those first two appointments.